Abigail Heyman: Career

 Heyman was the first woman to be invited, by Charles Harbutt, into the photographer's collective Magnum Photos, where she was active from 1974 and 1981.
 Heyman was also a photojournalist, her work appearing in Time, Life, Ms., Harpers and The New York Times Magazine.

 In the mid-1980s she was director of the documentary and photojournalism department at the International Center of Photography (now International Center of Photography) in Manhattan.
 In the 1990s, Heyman joined the International Center of Photography in Manhattan as director of the documentary and photojournalism department.

 In 1981, Heyman, along with Harbutt, Mark Godfrey, Mary Ellen Mark, and Joan Liftin, co-founded Archive Pictures Inc., an international documentary photographers' cooperative agency in New York City.

 During her busy career in the 1980s, Heyman filed a lawsuit on her brother, Samuel, in 1982.
 She filed for breach of trust as a fiduciary in certain family trusts.
 However, her brother denied these charges and the claim was dismissed.
 Though her work is most identified with the Feminist Movement, the specificity and deeply psychological nature of what she captured transcended the movement itself.
 As Ms. Liftin told The New York Times this June, "As a feminist, she was not so much about marching.
 She took pictures that showed what the marching was about."

+Heyman died on May 28 at the age of 70 due to heart failure.
+She is survived by her mother, Annette Heyman, of Palm Beach, Florida, and her son, Lazar Bloch, of Brooklyn, New York.

+Personal life

+Heyman married for the first time at the age of 23, after graduating from college.
+She then married her second husband in 1978, with whom she had a son named Lazar Bloch.